Canon 1D X Mark II vs Fujifilm X-T10

-The Canon EOS-1D X Mark II and the Fujifilm X-T10 are two digital cameras that were announced, respectively, in February 2016 and May 2015.
+The Canon EOS-1D X Mark II and the Fujifilm X-T10 are two digital cameras that were officially introduced, respectively, in February 2016 and May 2015.
 The 1DX Mark II is a DSLR, while the X-T10 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1DX Mark II) and an APS-C (X-T10) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 20 megapixels, whereas the Fujifilm provides 16 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T10 is considerably smaller (63 percent) than the Canon 1D X Mark II.
 Moreover, the X-T10 is substantially lighter (75 percent) than the 1DX Mark II.
 It is worth mentioning in this context that the 1DX Mark II is splash and dust resistant, while the X-T10 does not feature any corresponding weather-sealing.